secfree/secfree.github.io/_posts/2023-06-21-guarantee-alluxio-consistency.md

 If executing "head {file}" in an alluxio-fuse mount path, it will generate 3x "getFileInfo" audit log records

-- "FuseFileStream$Factory.create" uses it to check if the file `isPresent` and `isCompleted`
+- "FuseFileStream$Factory.create" uses it to check if the file "isPresent" and "isCompleted"
 - "BaseFileSystem.openFile" calls it to
   - Checks if it "isFolder" and "isCompleted"
   - Gets block list and locations